stella-project/stella-app/README.md

 4. Run `docker-compose up`.
 Depending on the size of the sample data collection, you have to wait before sending the first request to the API in order to retrieve results.

 _Limitations:_
 Due to a different networking setup in Docker for OS X it’s not possible to debug the components on OS X at the moment.
-Docker itself is a virtual environment and without port mapping and exposing the containers can’t communicate.
+Docker itself is a virtual machine and without port mapping and exposing the containers can’t communicate.
 For further information see this [issue](https://github.com/docker/for-mac/issues/2670).

 ### Setup - Windows Desktop